Catgirl: As an aesthetic

+Responsive cat ears may make it easier for audiences to discern a VTuber's expression.
+In 2024, four of the ten most subscribed VTubers were characters with animal ears.
+Some Japanese trains and train stations are also decorated with cat ears.

 In the West, queer or transgender youth may adopt the catgirl as an ideal self, to be expressed on the Internet.
 In a 2022 survey of trans software engineers, 80.5% indicated they were "kinda" or "very" experienced with the catgirl concept.
-Some Internet memes flippantly advocate for genetically engineering catgirls; this is not feasible with current technology.
+Some Internet memes flippantly advocate for genetically engineering catgirls, though this is entirely infeasible with current biomedical technology.

 Analysis

-This catgirl sketch shows that very few lines are necessary to add cat ears to an existing character, which may have contributed to their popularity.
+Minimal linework is needed to add cat ears to an existing character, which may have contributed to their popularity.

-Japanese philosopher Hiroki Azuma has stated that catgirl characteristics such as cat ears and feline speech patterns are examples of moe-elements.
+According to the Japanese magazine Da Vinci, the fact that cat ears can often be easily retrofitted to a character or costume without compromise has made the catgirl trope accessible and quickly popular.
+It is further suggested that the docile image created by cat ears stimulates the viewer's desire to protect cute animals.
+Japanese philosopher Hiroki Azuma has stated that catgirl characteristics such as cat ears and feline speech patterns are examples of -elements.

 In a 2010 critique of the manga series Loveless, the feminist writer T. A. Noonan argued that, in Japanese culture, catgirl characteristics have a similar role to that of the Playboy Bunny in western culture, serving as a fetishization of youthful innocence.

-According to the Japanese magazine Da Vinci, the fact that cat ears can often be easily added to a character or costume without compromise has made the catgirl trope accessible and quickly popular.
-It is further suggested that the docile image created by cat ears stimulates the viewer's desire to protect cute animals.
+In a Games and Culture review of common oppressive tropes in fantasy video games, Heijman and Vervoort write that "catgirls exist to be wooed" just as "goblins exist to be slain".